FlashForth is a standalone native Forth operating system

-The Forth source files are edited and saved on the computer and uploaded to the uC as Forth source code.
+The Forth source files are edited and saved on the computer and uploaded to the microcontroller as Forth source code.

-All uC registers and memories can be read and written from the command line.
+All microcontroller registers and memories can be read and written from the command line.

 When the application is ready, the application word address can be stored in the turnkey vector, and your autonomous embedded application has been set up.